![]() |

 Drivers Oversight - AAR needs to monitor the adequacy of the driver work force for each carrier and provide assistance, as appropriate, in driver recruitment.
 Manifests – Not all drivers understand the difference between estimated time and negotiated pick-up times on the manifest.
 They need training.
 No-shows -- Some drivers leave without talking to their dispatcher first when a customer is a no-show.

-GOOD AND BAD NEWS: DRIE (Disability Rent Increase Exemption) PASSES (Link opens in a new browser window) Under newly passed City and State legislation, people with disabilities will now have DRIE, Disability Rent Increase Exemption, but it will only cover incomes up to $17,000, not $24,000 like the cut-off seniors have under SCRIE (Senior Citizens Rent Increase Exemption).
+GOOD AND BAD NEWS: DRIE (Disability Rent Increase Exemption) PASSES Printer-friendly version of this article only (Link opens in a new browser window) Under newly passed City and State legislation, people with disabilities will now have DRIE, Disability Rent Increase Exemption, but it will only cover incomes up to $17,000, not $24,000 like the cut-off seniors have under SCRIE (Senior Citizens Rent Increase Exemption).
 It took a huge effort on the part of the housing groups Coalition for the Homeless as well as Tenants and Neighbors, the disability groups of CIDNY (Center for Independence of the Disabled in New York) and Disabled In Action (represented by Frieda Zames and Michael Imperiale).
 These groups formed the Fair Housing Coalition and worked with Matt Sapolin of the Mayor’s Office for People with Disabilities, legislators (especially bill sponsors Scott Stringer and Alexander "Pete" Grannis), and City Councilmember Margarita Lopez to get the DRIE legislation passed.
 Next year, we will have to work to have income eligibility parity with seniors, and state legislators have promised to make it a priority.
 It is arbitrary and unfair that people with disabilities who have low incomes are forced to spend more of their money on rent than seniors do.
 What makes this particularly galling is that over a period of the next five years, the income limit will be raised from $24,000 to $29.000 for seniors!
 The legislation applies only to rent-controlled and rent-regulated residents and awaits the Governor's approval before becoming law.
 The bill places an income cap tied to the wage limits under the Social Security Income (SSI) benefit.
 It is estimated that this expanded eligibility will apply to between 15,000 and 20,000 disabled New Yorkers.
 People with disabilities who receive SSI, SSDI, disability compensation from the United States military, or Medicaid buy-in program within the income limits would be eligible.
-Stringer responded:
+Stringer responded: Printer-friendly version of this article only

-MACY'S - ONE PERSON CAN MAKE A DIFFERENCE! by Maureen Green (Link opens in a new browser window) The next time you think I joined him and two people from the Human Rights Commission, Bob Tilley and Ted Finkelstein, Director of Project Equal Access, for a tour of the Flushing store.
+MACY'S - ONE PERSON CAN MAKE A DIFFERENCE! by Maureen Green Printer-friendly version of this article only (Link opens in a new browser window) The next time you think I joined him and two people from the Human Rights Commission, Bob Tilley and Ted Finkelstein, Director of Project Equal Access, for a tour of the Flushing store.
 There is now a wheelchair-accessible push-button entrance by the third door closest to Union Street.
 Upon entering there is a store directory that lists the accessible bathroom and the elevators.
 The wheelchair insignia is small, the same color as the rest of the sign and difficult to find so they have agreed to replace it with the traditional blue insignia.
 Directly in front of you above the merchandise with the other store signage is a sign pointing out the elevator.
 As we went through the store we found most of the aisles were passable with the exception of the sale racks.
 They agreed to take a wheelchair and try to go through the sale racks to make sure they were passable.
 In two departments we found what is a classic problem in all department stores.
 The management wants to comply with the ADA but the department heads and sales people in an effort to sell more of their merchandise put things in our way.
 The head of the store agreed to talk to his people about wheelchair access, and Rachael Stern, Associate Counsel of Federated Department Stores (the parent company of Macy’s), who was working with us for all Macy’s stores, agreed to pass the message along.
 The Flushing store has two departments that are on sublevels accessible by a small staircase, so they put in a lift.
 We have to go to the nearest cashier to get the key (this is a problem so they are going to put in a phone that goes to the department).
 The lift is dangerous and when we pointed this out they agreed to fix it immediately.
 The accessible restroom is in the basement and is totally accessible but there are only 3 stalls in the ladies’ room including the accessible stall, so be prepared for a long line.
 The restroom was very clean.
 They are working on their other stores and continuing to work on this one.
 They are willing to work with us and have invited us to give them a little time and return to this store and visit their other stores.
 If you have an access problem with any Macy’s store within New York City, please call Ted Finkelstein of the Commission on Human Rights at 212-306-7330 or e-mail him at tfinkelstein@cchr.nyc.gov.
 Recently, he got a complaint about a Macy’s store in the Bronx.
 The same DIA member had problems accessing merchandise in Modell’s.
 After a series of meetings, Modell’s agreed to improve access and has hired a disability consultant to survey their stores and come up with solutions to access problems.
+Printer-friendly version of this article only

-THE LAWSUIT AGAINST NYC AND GREEN BUS LINES IS SETTLED by Martin J. Coleman (Link opens in a new browser window) DIA and several of its individual members entered into a settlement agreement with the City of New York and Green Bus Lines in April of 2005.
+THE LAWSUIT AGAINST NYC AND GREEN BUS LINES IS SETTLED by Martin J. Coleman Printer-friendly version of this article only (Link opens in a new browser window) DIA and several of its individual members entered into a settlement agreement with the City of New York and Green Bus Lines in April of 2005.
 The agreement was reached less than one year after DIA and its individual members filed a federal lawsuit against the City of New York and Green Bus Lines.
 The lawsuit alleged that Green Bus Lines routinely discriminated against DIA members and the plaintiffs by refusing to pick up passengers who use wheelchairs and by operating a fleet of buses that are extremely old and subject to frequent lift breakdowns.
 The City of New York was sued because it owned the buses and contracted with Green Bus Lines to provide the fixed route bus service.
 For about two to three years before the lawsuit, the City of New York also sat on tens of millions of dollars in mass transit monies it obtained from the federal government to buy new buses.
 Although the City would not admit it, the plaintiffs believed that the City wanted to use the monies to sweeten the deal it wanted to make with the MTA to take over Green Bus Lines and the other private franchise bus lines which also contracted with the City Department of Transportation.
 It would be routine for three to four buses to pass by an individual who uses a wheelchair before an accessible bus picked them up.
 This problem was greatly compounded in bad weather.
 This problem demoralized riders who used wheelchairs and hurt their ability to get to work, school and to necessary medical treatment.
 The agreement provided for a number of changes:

 The buses that Green operates are so old that these changes may not be able to prevent a substantial number of lifts from failing while in service.
 One of the reasons for this is that the majority of the buses are 1985 and 1986 GMC buses with lifts that were made at a time when more people used lighter manual wheelchairs.
 The lifts on these buses break down much more frequently now because they were not designed for the heavier chairs now commonly in use.
 Unfortunately, the Americans with Disabilities Act did not require private or public bus companies to buy new buses in order to make their service accessible to riders who use wheelchairs.
 It merely required them to buy accessible buses when they replaced the buses at the end of their life.
 For this reason, the plaintiffs could not use the ADA to force the City or Green Bus Lines to replace the old pre-ADA buses with new buses.
 The ADA only allowed the plaintiffs to force the City and Green Bus Lines to repair the buses promptly and to replace lifts on the smaller percentage of buses purchased after the effective date of the ADA that had chronic, defective lifts.
 This case may have put pressure on the City to move faster with its negotiations to replace Green Bus Lines and the other private franchise lines with the MTA.
 The City also released for expenditure the millions of dollars to be spent on new buses that it sat on for so long.
 These buses will take up to two years to make and come into use.
 The future looks brighter for Queens County residents who use wheelchairs and ride public buses.
 Until these new buses come into use there will continue to be inevitable problems due to the age of so many of the buses used by Green Bus Lines and the other private franchise bus lines and due to those bus drivers who are prejudiced and recalcitrant.